daksh369/ReviewRaft/blueprint.md

 *   How did my recent operational changes impact customer ratings?
 *   What are customers talking about that I may not be formally tracking?
 *   What languages are my customers speaking?

+## Poster Generation Feature

+### Overview

+The application now includes a feature that allows business owners to download a professionally designed poster.
+This poster includes their business name, address, and a QR code that customers can scan to leave a review.

+### Key Features:

+*   **Dynamic Poster Generation:** The poster is dynamically generated using the business's information, including their name, address, and unique QR code.
+*   **Professional Design:** The poster is designed to be visually appealing and to encourage customers to scan the QR code.
+*   **Easy to Download:** The poster can be downloaded with a single click and is ready to be printed and displayed at the business's physical location.

+### Implementation Details:

+*   **`Poster.jsx` Component:** A dedicated React component is used to create the poster's layout and design.
+*   **`html2canvas` Library:** The `html2canvas` library is used to convert the `Poster` component into a high-quality image that can be downloaded.
+*   **CORS Configuration:** The Firebase Storage bucket has been configured to allow cross-origin resource sharing, which is necessary for the `html2canvas` library to access the QR code image.

 ***